-Approval of the project would allow the development of eight new live/work condominium residential units which would increase the supply of home ownership opportunities as encouraged by the City's General Plan, and the supply of market rate housing in the City as encouraged by the City's Housing Element.
-The applicant has incorporated the design suggestions and comments of the City Council as indicated during the project screening, and the live/work development is consistent with the City's General Plan, Zoning Code and Mesa West Bluffs Urban Plan.
+Approval of the project would allow the development of nine new live/work condominium residential units which would increase the supply of home ownership opportunities in the City Costa Mesa as encouraged by the City's General Plan.
+The applicant has incorporated many of the design suggestions and comments of the City Council as indicated during the project screening, and the live/work development is consistent with the City's General Plan, Zoning Code and applicable Urban Plan provisions.
 The project is designed with high-quality materials and finishes, is compliant with applicable development standards, and the design would result in a general enhancement of the area.
 Therefore, staff recommends approval of the project.